First-Time Home Buyers Plano: 2026 Expert Guide

 Frequently Asked Questions

 Q: What credit score do I need to buy a home in Plano?
 A: Conventional loans require 620+.
 FHA loans accept scores as low as 580.
-Scores above 700 unlock the best rates and program options.
+Scores above 700 unlock the best rates and program options — and in Plano’s price range, even a small rate improvement can save you serious money.

 Q: Should I wait for Plano home prices to drop?
-A: Plano’s job market, schools, and limited land supply support stable values.
-In 28 years, I’ve seen that waiting for price drops often costs more than buying when financially ready.
+A: I wouldn’t count on it.
+Plano’s job market, top-rated schools, and limited undeveloped land all support stable values.
+I’ve been watching this market since the late ’90s, and waiting for a crash has almost always cost buyers more than just buying when they’re financially ready.

 Q: How long does closing take in Plano?
 A: Standard closings run 30–45 days.
-With proper preparation, we can often close faster when competing against multiple offers.
+With your paperwork buttoned up and a responsive lender, we can often close faster — which gives you an edge when competing against multiple offers.

 Q: How much emergency fund do I need beyond down payment and closing costs?
-A: Budget 1–2% of your home’s value annually for maintenance.
-Established Plano neighborhoods may need updates; newer construction near Legacy West typically requires less.
+A: Budget 1–2% of your home’s value per year for maintenance.
+Established Plano neighborhoods with older homes may need updates sooner — roofs, HVAC, that kind of thing.
+Newer construction near Legacy West typically requires less in the early years, but HOA fees tend to be higher.

 Q: Is new construction or existing homes better for first-time buyers?
-A: Both work well.
-Existing homes offer mature landscaping and proven communities.
-New construction provides warranties and modern efficiency.
-I help buyers weigh these factors against their priorities and budget.
+A: It depends on what matters most to you.
+Existing homes give you mature landscaping, proven communities, and often more space per dollar.
+New construction comes with warranties and modern energy efficiency.
+I walk buyers through the pros and cons based on their priorities and budget — there’s no one-size-fits-all answer here.

 About the Author